-The 2001RP can be placed in calibration mode (CAL mode) by depressing the recessed CAL button located on the front panel using a pen or similar pointed object.
-Depressing this button for a brief moment will place the 2001RP in CAL mode, indicated by the illumination of the PF LED.
+The 2003RP can be placed in calibration mode (CAL mode) by pressing the recessed CAL button located on the front panel using a pen or similar pointed object.
+Briefly pressing this button will place the 2003RP in CAL mode, indicated by the illumination of the PF LED.
 While in CAL mode, the front panel controls are used to adjust the various calibration parameters.
 Both controls and status indicators take on different functions while the unit is in CAL mode.
 The SELECT button is used to select the various measurement parameters that can be calibrated in this mode.
-The following status indications are in effect while in CAL mode: